Get Free Solar Panel Quotes

 Finding accurate sources of deforestation in Roman times is never going to be easy, so instead we’ll give our best educated guess with an example.
 If we look at the number of homes in Rome, roughly how much wood would be needed to build them, and consider the amount of carbon stored in a single tree, we can approximately guess how much carbon was released.

-The city of Rome at its peak had over one million citizens living within its walls.
+The city of Rome at its peak had more than 1 million citizens living within its walls.
 Assuming the average number of people living in a single home as four, that gives us 250,000 properties (we’ll ignore the fact that some lived in grand villas, some in ordinary houses, and some in cramped apartment blocks).

 Take a typical Roman home, which almost always consisted of two rooms (even in the apartment blocks), then assume an average floor area of 1,000 sq ft.
 Using this calculation and factoring in the trees used by Rome for building, we can guess they used around 1,200 board feet of timber.
 This would amount to around three mature trees used per home.
 That gives us a rough figure of 750,000 trees felled to build Rome’s homes!